 Make the cupcakes

 Set milk in a sauce pan and boil.
-Turn off heat, stir in coconut oil until dissolved.
+Turn off heat, stir in olive oil until dissolved.
 Whisk in cacao powder.
 Set aside to cool.

 Spoon the batter into each cupcake well, and tap to level off the batter.

 Bake 22-24 minutes or until a toothpick comes out clean.
 Cool in pan while you melt chocolate for frosting.

 - In a pyrex measuring cup, melt the chocolate bars either in a microwave in 60 second intervals, or by sitting the pyrex measuring cup in a boiling water bath, taking care to not allow a single drop of water touch the chocolate.

 - Dip each cooled cupcake into the melted chocolate by hand.
 Twirl as you raise the cupcake to release the chocolate.